ismalzikri/Vue-Otp-Input-Component/README.md

 And I thought you can reuse the logic & improve with your own version.

-you can find another version build using Vue with the same logic. https://github.com/Laravel007/React-Otp-Input-Component
+you can find another version build using React with the same logic. https://github.com/Laravel007/React-Otp-Input-Component

 # Feature :